quero-edu/guidelines/README.md

 This project is intended to centralize and standardize the code guidelines of our many projects with different stacks.
-Checkout all of our available guidelines:
+Checkout all of our available guidelines and linter configurations:
 - [Javascript (base)](packages/eslint-config-base/)
   - [Typescript](packages/eslint-config-typescript/)
   - [React](packages/eslint-config-react/)